momochi000/typewar/README.md

 ## CURRENT

-#### Characters have max hp
-Health bar is rendered as a percentage of max hp
+#### Add a tiny bit of delay between monster animation and spawning of fragment
 #### Wire up attack animations to the animation specified in the attack object
 For slime npc, there is an animation attribute in each attack, this should pass through to the character on attack and degrade gracefully to randomize attack if